-As at December 31, 2023, the DENR has not issued any other Show Cause Orders for AMPI and BARI.
-Basing on the above letters from FMB and DENR, the Management and Legal Counsel of AMPI and BARI have rendered that Show-Cause Orders became moot and academic.
+As at December 31, 2024, the DENR has not issued any other Show Cause Orders for AMPI and BARI.
+Based on the above letters from FMB and DENR, the Management and Legal Counsel of AMPI and BARI opined that the Show-Cause Orders became moot and academic.

-Furthermore, On May 18, 2020, the Company received a letter-approval from the DENR, through the MGB, granting the requested extension of the Exploration Period (EP) of the Company's MPSA from June 18, 2020 to June 18, 2022.
+Furthermore, On May 18, 2020, BARI received a letter-approval from the DENR, through the MGB, granting the requested extension of the Exploration Period (EP) of the Company's MPSA from June 18, 2020 to June 18, 2022.

-In a letter dated February 9, 2022, the Company wrote to MGB requesting for additional two (2) years extension or until June 18, 2024 of the 3rd Exploration Period (2nd Extension of the 3rd EP) on the ground that due to force majeure, factors and events that prevented the Company from fully utilizing its respective contract area to complete its activities corresponding to the exploration period were not yet addressed and are still prevailing.
+In a letter dated February 9, 2022, BARI wrote to MGB requesting for additional two (2) years extension or until June 18, 2024 of the 3rd Exploration Period (2nd Extension of the 3rd EP) on the ground that due to force majeure, factors and events that prevented BARI from fully utilizing its respective contract area to complete its activities corresponding to the exploration period were not yet addressed and are still prevailing.

-On March 28, 2022, the MGB approved the extension of the Exploration Period (EP) of the Company for another two (2) years effective from June 19, 2022 to June 18, 2024 to recover its unused term.
+On March 28, 2022, the MGB approved the extension of the Exploration Period (EP) for another two (2) years effective from June 19, 2022 to June 18, 2024 to recover its unused term.
 Additionally, it has completed and validated its Mineral Resource Report by Philippine Mineral Reporting Code (PMRC) during the year.
-The Company plans to achieve and finish its compliance with Environmental Compliance Certificate and the filing of DMPF within the extension of the EP.
+BARI plans to achieve and finish its compliance with Environmental Compliance Certificate and the filing of DMPF within the extension of the EP.

-On July 04, 2023, the Company requested for temporary suspension of the second (2nd) extension of the third (3rd) renewal of the Exploration Period due to the peace and order problem in the area.
+On July 04, 2023, BARI requested for temporary suspension of the second (2nd) extension of the third (3rd) renewal of the Exploration Period due to the peace and order problem in the area.
 This request was granted by the MGB on September 27, 2023, effective July 4, 2023, until the situation becomes safe and favorable.